Black Memorabilia Drug Store Pharmacy Medical Apothecary Stonegate Antiques Stonegate Antiques

 SOLD

-One will be quite challenged to find another in this outstanding condition!
+Difficult to find in this condition!

 All Items : Archives : Instruments and Implements : Scientific : Pre 1900 item #1370918 (stock #M1228)